w3term/.github/profile/README.md

 - [NATS](https://nats.io) message broker as the communication layer
 - Postgres database to store the VMs statuses

-## Running it locally
+## Running this projects

-Follow [this documentation (WIP)](https://github.com/w3term/stack) to run the application on your local machine.
+Follow [this documentation](https://github.com/w3term/stack) to run the application on your local machine or in a Kubernetes cluster.

-## Running it on a Kubernetes cluster

-WIP

 ## Status

-This is still a work in progress (even if this terminal is already functional).
-More documentation and examples will be added soon.
+This is a work in progress, more documentation and examples will be added soon.